 To receive academic credit, you must register for the Criminal Justice Internship course (47:202:499).
 The internship course allows students to gain real-world experience while also earning academic credit for completing an internship and class assignments.
 Please note: The internship course is only offered in the fall and spring.
 It is not offered in the summer.

-For more information, please contact Internship Director, Dr. Beth Griffiths, at firstname.lastname@example.org.
+For more information, please contact the Internship Director, the Honorable Victoria Pratt at firstname.lastname@example.org.